christo4ferris/gitstats/README.md

-'orgsfile': './orgs-sample.json',   [point at your org file, see 'Create an org file'] 'collect_commits': true,            [true or false] 'collect_pull_requests': true,      [true or false] 'timer': 720,                       [github request throttle in milliseconds
+'orgsfile': './orgs-sample.json',   [point at your org file, see 'Create an org file'] 'collect_commits': true,            [true or false] 'collect_pull_requests': true,      [true or false] 'interval': 720,                    [github processing interval in milliseconds
                                      DO NOT set this value below 720] 'port': 80,                         [gitstats application port] 'host': 'localhost',                [gitstats application host]